Ayers Rock Australia

 Kata Tjuta

-The Cultural Centre, located near the park entrance, is an essential first stop.
-It provides detailed information on Tjukurpa, Anangu history, land management practices, and the significance of specific sites.
-Artworks and crafts by Anangu artists are displayed and available for purchase, with proceeds going directly to communities.
-Staff can answer questions about the park and help visitors understand how to engage respectfully with the landscape.
+The Cultural Centre near the park entrance is genuinely worth an hour.
+It covers Tjukurpa, Anangu history and land management, and the significance of specific sites.
+Artworks and crafts by Anangu artists are available for purchase, with proceeds going directly to communities.
+It is a better orientation than any guidebook.

 Activities